enelson111/Data4910Final/README.md

 ### Technical Design Decisions

 * **Data Handling:**
+    * **Default data loading** - The app automatically loads the default WDI and Airbnb datasets if they exist in the app directory
+    * **Optional custom data upload** - Users can optionally upload their own WDI CSV file with any column structure
+    * **Flexible variable mapping** - When uploading custom data, users map their column names to required variables through dropdown menus
     * Fallback to **dummy data** if CSV files are missing (enables testing without datasets)
     * **Reactive filtering system** ensures real-time updates based on user inputs
     * **Downsampling of map markers** (1,000 max) to maintain performance with large datasets